 1. It is mandatory that all manuscripts submitted to the journal Literature of the Americas are peer reviewed by experts in the field.

 3. Manuscripts that do not meet the formal requirements or the subject scope of the journal will not be considered or peer reviewed.
-The Editorial Board decides whether the essay shall not be considered or accepted for publication.

 6. The invited reviewers may be members of the Editorial Board or any other highly qualified experts from IWL RAS and other institutions.
 Reviewers must follow the principles of Publishing Ethics accepted by the journal.